yuanqing/create-figma-plugin/packages/website/docs/ui.md

 (If you still prefer to bundle React rather than Preact, see the [recipe to disable the automatic swapping of React imports](<%- query('page', 'recipes').url %>#disabling-automatic-swapping-of-react-imports).)

-If you’re referencing any React components in your UI, add the following configuration to your `tsconfig.json`:
+If you want to use a React component in your UI, add the following configuration to your `tsconfig.json`:

 ```json {4-8}
 {